Vogeltak/maxcrone.org/_food/italy.md

 To finish the risotto, grate in an unhealthy dose of parmesan, and add in another block of butter.
 Put a lid on the pan, take it off the heat, and let sit for ten minutes.

 To serve, ladle on a plate and shake it to all sides, spreading it out.
 Garnish with some fresh parsley.

+## Fresh pasta

+{% include image.html name="2022-04-10-pasta" size="1280" caption="Fresh pasta with a simple tomato-basil sauce, in my apartment in Amsterdam, 2022." %}

+There are basically two methods of making fresh pasta: by hand, or by machine.
+I've done both before, but as I do not actually own a pasta machine myself, my most recent pastas were stretched by hand using a rolling pin.

+I mostly base the recipe and procedure on Marcella Hazan's *The Essentials of Classic Italian Cooking*.
+But because the stretching procedure is quite complicated, I looked up an Italian nonna that demonstrates it on [YouTube](https://www.youtube.com/watch?v=uuY3yZkaLWI).

+Either go for egged pasta dough (115g flour to 2 eggs, for roughly 3 portions), or vegan pasta dough (1:1 flour water + some oil).
+You can use either wheat flour or durum wheat.
+Apparently those are used predominantly in Northern Italy and Southern Italy respectively.
+I finally learned that semolina is actually "griesmeel" in Dutch.
+For some reason I had never connected griesmeel to pasta.

+Mix and knead.
+Kneading is done by pushing the dough away with the palm of your hand and then folding the mass back over itself, turning it, and repeating the whole operation.
+Continue until the dough is as smooth as baby skin.

+Now comes the time to stretch the pasta dough.
+The rolling pin is narrower and longer than pastry pins.
+Make sure that your dough is properly rested (i.e., its gluten are relaxed) such that stretching it becomes easier; fifteen minutes to two hours.
+Here I refer to the video I linked above.
+When I made this together with Noemi, she was spinning the dough around and stretching it over the edge of the table; kind of like you would with a pizza dough, that is, if you're either a pro or self-confident enough.

+{% include image.html name="2022-04-25-pasta" size="1280" caption="Noemi spinning pasta dough like it is a pizza.
+At least it got its proper stretching.
+My mother's kitchen in Tilburg, 2022." %}

+We cut tagliatelle by hand.
+First repeatedly fold the thin pasta dough onto itself until you have a flat roll of about seven-and-a-half centimeters in width, dusting the layers inbetween with flour.
+Cut the roll into ribbons of about six millimeters wide.
+Roll them into nests and dust with more flour if necessary.

+Cook al dente in a few minutes in heavily salted water.